rooseveltframework/roosevelt/README.md

 When you get a `router` object after instantiating `roosevelt-router` e.g. `const router = require('roosevelt/lib/roosevelt-router')(params)`, the following properties and methods are available to you:

-- `router.isoRequire`: *[Function]* Like `require` but designed to fail silently allowing `||` chaining.
+- `router.isoRequire(module)`: *[Function]* Like `require` but designed to fail silently allowing `||` chaining.
   - Example: `let model = router.isoRequire('models/dataModel') || window.model`.
     - Thus, if `models/dataModel` does not exist, it will fall back to `window.model`.

-- `router.apiRender`: *[Function]* Server-side method to send JSON data in response to the request instead of HTML, but only when the request's `content-type` is `application/json`.
+- `router.apiRender(req, res, model)`: *[Function]* Server-side method to send JSON data in response to the request instead of HTML, but only when the request's `content-type` is `application/json`.
 Otherwise, fails silently allowing `||` chaining.

+  - Arguments:
+    - `req`: Express request object for this request.
+    - `res`: Express response object for this request.
+    - `model`: Data model to send to the template.

   - Example: `router.apiRender(req, res, model) || res.render('about', model)`.

-- `router.onSubmit`: *[Function]* Client-side convenience method for handling form submits to the server in a SPA-friendly way.
+- `router.onSubmit(callback)`: *[Function]* Client-side convenience method for handling form submits to the server in a SPA-friendly way.
 You can of course define your own DOM events however you like, but `router.onSubmit` gives you some stuff for free, such as preventing the page reload when the form is submitted, automatically sending a fetch to the server with the form data, automatically detecting if the response is JSON or text, and giving you an easy callback interface to handle the response with minimal boilerplate.

+  - Arguments:
+    - `callback`: Callback function to execute when the request is complete.
+The callback function will be provided with two arguments: a standard event object for the DOM event and the data that was sent back from the request.

   - Example: